 In another feature of overlooked Scandinavian treasures, we hear the tale of Svartsyn – one of Sweden’s oldest still-operational black metal bands.
 Returning from the brink of death, founding member Ornias glances back on a cursed career.

-Ornias took an early interest in the genre-typical lyrical concepts and first came across the occult in seventh grade.
+Having taken an early interest in the genre-typical lyrical concepts, Ornias first came across the occult in seventh grade.

-– My class visited the city library.
-In the English section I found a book on out-of-body experiences, sleep-paralysis and things like that.
-Then later I went on to religious literature like The Book of Revelation, which has remained a huge influence to this day.
+– My school class visited the city library.
+In the English section I found a book on out-of-body experiences, sleep paralysis, and things like that.
+Then, later, I studied religious literature like The Book of Revelation, which remains a huge influence to this day.
 It was the main inspiration behind the seven-headed beast that recurs throughout my work.

-His career as a musician began in the late eighties when his friend acquired a broken acoustic guitar from a neighbour who was about to throw it away.
+Ornias’ career as a musician began in the late 80s when his friend acquired a broken acoustic guitar from a neighbour who was about to throw it away.

 – It only had three strings, and there were big holes in both front and side.
-We didn’t mind and sat in his room taking turns playing it and recording improvised songs.
-We called the project DIGERDÖDEN (’The Black Death’).
+We didn’t mind, so we sat in his room taking turns playing it and recording improvised songs.
+We called the project DIGERDÖDEN.

-Influenced by early Norwegian acts, Ornias formed the black metal band CHALICE with drummer Tormentor in 1992.
+In 1992, influenced by early Norwegian acts, Ornias formed the black metal band CHALICE with drummer Tormentor.

 Didn’t you record a cover of “Show me the Wrath” from that album?

-– We never got that far, only rehearsed it a few times in preparation for the “Skinning the Lambs” recording.
-I can’t remember exactly but I think we came to an unspoken agreement to discard the idea.
+– Never got that far, we only rehearsed it a few times whilst preparing for the “Skinning the Lambs” recording.
+I can’t remember exactly but I think we came to the unspoken conclusion of discarding the idea.
 Who the hell wants to be associated with what SEPULTURA turned into after “Morbid Visions”?
 It’s a fucking great album though.

 Around the same time, Ornias started finding his way into the fledgling Swedish underground metal scene.

-– The closest to MAYHEM’s feeling I came across was MARDUK’s “Fuck me Jesus” tape, though the best-ever release out of Sweden is CREMATORY’s “The Exordium” demo.
-Through all times, we’ve held on to exactly the same influences as back then.
-Listening to our own old rehearsal tapes, I’m still impressed – perhaps not so much by the actual music as the total immersion.
+– The closest to MAYHEM’s feeling I came across was MARDUK’s “Fuck me Jesus” tape, though the best release to ever come out of Sweden is CREMATORY’s “The Exordium” demo.
+From the very start, we’ve held on to exactly the same influences.
+Listening to our old rehearsal tapes from this time, I’m still impressed – perhaps not so much by the actual music as the total immersion.

-Ornias is from a harbour town called Nynäshamn, 60 kilometres south of Stockholm, which had a vibrant black metal contingent during the early nineties.
-He notes how their destructive urges got a bit out of hand in early 1993, including a pyrotechnical disagreement with the local Jehovah’s Witnesses – a tale discussed in my conversation with fellow Nynäshamn band UNPURE.
+Ornias is from a harbour town called Nynäshamn, sixty kilometres south of the Swedish capital.
+During the early 90s, the town had a vibrant black metal contingent; on weekends, metalheads from all over Stockholm take the train down there for the wild parties.
+These destructive black metal urges got a bit out of hand in early 1993, which included a pyrotechnical disagreement with the local Jehovah’s Witnesses – a tale discussed in the conversation with fellow Nynäshamn band UNPURE.

-One of those who frequented the festivities was Draugen, a drummer from Stockholm who played with bands such as AZRAEL, INCURSION, and his own solo project ILLSKA.
+One of those who frequented the festivities was Draugen, a drummer from Stockholm who played with bands such as AZRAEL, INCURSION, and his own black metal solo project ILLSKA.

 – We agreed to release a split with ILLSKA and CHALICE.
 Hräsvelg (ex-UNPURE) played the drums for me on that recording.
 Afterwards, CHALICE would continue in the form of SVARTSYN – a name which came to me as lightning from a clear sky.

-Like many Swedish words, ’svartsyn’ doesn’t have an English equivalent.
+Like many Swedish words, ’svartsyn’ has no English equivalent.
 It’s used for a world-view permeated by bitterness, gloom and melancholy – and would as such prove rather apt for the band’s future career.
 Following the name change, Ornias recruited a guitar player from the local scene.

 Draugen had just left a relatively new Swedish black metal band after playing on their self-titled 1994 mini-CD.
-As it turned out, this short percussional sojourn would haunt SVARTSYN for a big part of their lifespan – with labels, despite being told not to, slapping huge ‘Featuring DARK FUNERAL member’ stickers on their albums.
+As it turned out, this short percussional sojourn would come to haunt SVARTSYN for a big part of their lifespan – with labels, despite explicitly being instructed not to, slapping huge ‘Featuring ex-DARK FUNERAL member’ stickers on their albums.

 – I lack the words to describe how fucking annoying that is, or was – it hasn’t happened since “Destruction of Man”.
-Extremely embarrassing behaviour from the labels.
+Extremely embarrassing behaviour.
 Our music doesn’t need any marketing tricks or selling points, it stands on its own merit.

-“A Night Created by the Shadows” attracted the attention of German underground label Folter Records, who contracted SVARTSYN for debut album “The True Legend” – which, despite what Metal-Archives and Discogs say, was released in December 1996.
+“A Night Created by the Shadows” attracted the attention of German underground label Folter Records, who contracted SVARTSYN for their debut album “The True Legend” –released in December 1996.

 – We’d found an artist to paint our cover, but he changed his mind about working for us in the last minute.
-I honestly don’t remember how that fire ended up on the cover, we were sent everything via fax.
+I honestly don’t remember how that fucking campfire ended up on the cover, we were sent everything via fax.

-In May 1997, SVARTSYN went on tour with LUROR, DESASTER and BEHEMOTH.
-Ornias, who isn’t exactly famed for dramatic storytelling, refers to the roaming spectacle as ’not much to say about it really’.
-Surth was however out of the band once they returned home.
+In May 1997, SVARTSYN went on tour with LUROR, DESASTER, and BEHEMOTH.
+Ornias, who isn’t exactly famed for dramatic storytelling, summarises the venture with ’not much to say about it really’.
+However, once they returned home, Surth was out of the band and Ornias had replaced him on guitar.
 Two months later, the remaining duo recorded a new EP called “Tormentor”.
-It was released posthumously by Canadian label Black Militia, since its owner took his own life after sending the seven-inch to the printing factory.
+It was released by Canadian label Black Militia – posthumously, since its owner took his own life after sending the seven-inch to the printing factory.

 – Yep, he hung himself in his apartment.
 As a result, “Tormentor” suffered the usual hellish delays.
-I was quite surprised the following year when I suddenly received a package containing the seven-inches.
-If I recall correctly, it was his mother trying to get rid of the label’s releases.
+I was quite surprised the following year when I suddenly received a package containing the EPs.
+If I recall correctly, it came from his mother who was trying to get rid of the label’s releases.

-Preparing for second album “Bloodline”, Ornias replaced Surth as guitarist and recruited UNPURE’s Kolgrim on bass.
+Preparing for their second album “Bloodline”, SVARTSYN recruited UNPURE’s Kolgrim on bass.

-– If it were up to me, this would be the line-up I’d return to the stage with.
+– If it was up to me, this would be the line-up I’d return to the stage with.
 There was something unspeakable about it, an atmosphere of darkness and destructive energy.
-Like DARKTHRONE’s one-off gig in 1996.
-Which, I might add, remains the best live concert I’ve ever seen.
+Like DARKTHRONE’s one-off gig in 1996 – which, I might add, remains the best live concert I’ve ever seen.
 So fucking surreal.